GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Overview and the gmt.conf file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are about 100 parameters which can be adjusted individually to
+There are almost 150 parameters which can be adjusted individually to
 modify the appearance of plots or affect the manipulation of data.
 When
 a program is run, it initializes all parameters to the
 GMT\ defaults [9]_, then tries to open the file ``gmt.conf`` in the current